-If you ever been in an auto accident in North Carolina or anywhere for that matter, you most likely got the chance to resolve the property damage part of your insurance claim before the bodily injury portion.
-This is fairly common given that your car doesn’t require ongoing care, additional diagnoses and time after an accident.
+If you have ever been in an auto accident in North Carolina, or anywhere for that matter, you most likely were given the chance to resolve the property damage part of your insurance claim before the bodily injury portion.
+This is fairly common given that your car doesn’t require ongoing care, additional diagnoses, and time after an accident.

 For this reason, insurance adjusters have a much easier job when determining loss value on your vehicle.
-Check it out, assess the damage, likelihood and costs of repair, and check some market indicators.
+They can check it out, assess the damage, the likelihood and costs of repair, and check some market indicators.
 Batta bing batta boom!

 Some companies offer the car for seven days.
-Generally, how this plays out is rotten.
-About day six the adjuster may contact you and inform you of a possible settlement offer for your property damage.
-Also, lets you know that this is an offer and you should not feel pressured to accept it.
+Generally, this plays out rotten.
+At about day six the adjuster may contact you and inform you of a possible settlement offer for your property damage.
+They also let you know that this is an offer and you should not feel pressured to accept it.
 Oh, and last thing—we need you to return the rental car tomorrow—the time allowed for us to pay is up.

-Wait!
-This offer to replace the car wouldn’t even pay for half of the car that I had.
+But wait!
+This offer to replace your car won’t even pay for half of the car that I had.
 Well, probably not.
-The timing is just too convenient for insurance companies and is passively coerces an injured party to accept a settlement for fear of not having a way to go.
+The timing is just too convenient for insurance companies.
+They passively coerce an injured party to accept a settlement for fear of not having a way to go.

 Now that the honeymoon phase is over, the cloak of congeniality is lifted and the injured party is able to discern what the experience will be like to handle the bodily injury claim directly without a North Carolina personal injury attorney.